kbr/autocron/docs/source/integration.rst

 autocron gets imported and started before ``bottle.run()`` is called, because run() will not return.
 The ``do_this_later()`` function is imported from "utils.py".
 Also the cronjob-function is imported and will get executed every minute.

-Of course bottle-applications can get started in other ways, not causing the problem to resolve the name of the main-module, however it is best to avoid a situation like this.
+(bottle-applications can also get started in other ways, not causing the problem to resolve the name of the main-module – however it is a good idea to avoid a situation like this.)

 pyramid